chidojiro/test_vdc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# About the project.

+This is a simple project to find the weather information for the 5 days from now

+# How to use

+Type the location you want to check in the search input and press enter.

 # Installation

 Run `yarn` or `yarn install` to install node modules before starting the application